 - Unemployment compensation

-- Severance, non-compete and non-disclosure agreements
+- Non-compete and non-disclosure agreements

 Harassment is defined as any conduct that oppresses, persecutes, intimidates or threatens.
 One form of harassment is the creation of a hostile work environment for a person or group of people.
 Another type of harassment is "quid pro quo" sexual harassment.